T.U.F.F. Puppy: Production

-Butch Hartman said that he created the central character and wanted to make a crime-fighting show based on him.
-Because his previous animated series Danny Phantom already involved superheroes, Hartman decided that he would focus on making Dudley a secret agent.
+Butch Hartman began conceiving a show for Nickelodeon in the fall of 2006, after production on the fifth season of The Fairly OddParents was completed.
+Around 2008–2009, Hartman began production of his third show for Nickelodeon, which became T.U.F.F.
+Puppy.
+He said that he had created the central character wanting to make a crime-fighting show based on Dudley Puppy.
+Because a previous animated series of his, Danny Phantom, has superheroes, Hartman decided that he would focus on making Dudley a secret agent.
 He pitched the series to Nickelodeon as "Get Smart with a dog."
+The show premiered in 2010 alongside the Jimmy Neutron spin-off, Planet Sheen.
+The show ended in 2015 on Nickelodeon's spinoff network, Nicktoons.

-Eric Bauza, (who voices Foop in The Fairly OddParents and Leather Teddy in T.U.F.F.
-Puppy), was originally chosen to be the voice of Dudley Puppy, but the creators didn't feel that he was right for the character and Jerry Trainor was chosen instead.
+Eric Bauza (who voices Foop in The Fairly OddParents and Leather Teddy in T.U.F.F.
+Puppy), was originally chosen to be the voice of Dudley Puppy, but the creators did not feel that he was right for the character and Jerry Trainor was chosen instead.
 The original title of the show was Stud Puppy.